- Search The Registry

 - My Account

-Consequently, the two senior officers of the Corps in Florida, George Woodbine and Edward Nicolls were demonized by white Americans such as Hezekiah Niles in his Baltimore publication, the Weekly Register, for their association with the Corps and inducing slave revolt.
-At the end of the War of 1812, as the British post in Florida was evacuated, the Corps' Florida detachment was paid off and disbanded.
+Consequently, the two senior officers of the Corps in Florida, George Woodbine and Edward Nicolls, were demonized by white Americans such as Hezekiah Niles in his Baltimore publication, the Weekly Register, for their association with the Corps and inducing slave revolt.
+At the end of the War of 1812, the Corps' Florida detachment was paid off and disbanded as the British post in Florida was evacuated.
 They evolved into the Merikin community.
 Although several men accompanied the British to Bermuda, most continued living in settlements around the fort the Corps had garrisoned.

 This legacy of a community of armed fugitive slaves with a substantial arsenal was unacceptable to the United States of America.
 After the Fort was destroyed in the Battle of Negro Fort of 1816, the former Marines joined the southward migration of Seminoles and Africans escaping the white American advance.
 The Colonial Marine battalion members deployed on the Atlantic coast withdrew from American territory.
 They continued in British service as garrison-in-residence at Bermuda until 1816, when the unit was disbanded and the ex-Marines resettled in Trinidad.